rdz-oss/BattyBirdNET-Pi/README.md

 That depends on your purpose.
 Use your judgement, no guarantees or liability.
 I would not currently use it for fully automated biomonitoring.
 That said, in test runs in Munich (October) the error rate was approximately (rough estimate, no science):
 * Wrong 3% for every bat species flying plus 8% on noise falsely detected as bats
-* So at that location  4 bats species would currently lead to approximately:  12%+8% = 20% wrong assessments on species level per night (not counting false noise detections during daytime).
+* So at that location 4 bats species flying simultaneously would currently lead to approximately:  12%+8% = 20% wrong assessments on species level per night (not counting false noise detections during daytime).
 This may differ for other locations and background noises.
 * Under development - moving target